difx/difx/applications/hops/trunk/README.difx.txt

     autoheader
     automake -acf

-Ignore the messages about missing files and directories.
+There should be no messages about missing files and directories.
+It is not necessary to define HOPS_ROOT although you may.

 You can build the tools anywhere (and delete the build directory afterwards if you like), e.g.